-Bartlesville Radio » News » Washington County Deputy Passes in the Line of Duty
+Bartlesville Radio » News » Washington County Deputy Killed in the Line of Duty

 Washington County

-Washington County Deputy Passes in the Line of Duty
+Washington County Deputy Killed in the Line of Duty

-A deputy in Washington County died in the line of duty on Thursday.
+A deputy in Washington County was killed in the line of duty on Thursday.

 Sheriff Scott Owen said it was a dark day for Washington County.
 He said a deputy got into an altercation with violent, resistive inmate that came in on an arrest warrant.